brownt47/ChatGPT_Prompts/README.md

 # ChatGPT_Prompts

-## Examples of using ChatGPT and prompts
+## Examples of using ChatGPT and prompts for writing evaluations of faculty members

 ### Using ChatGPT to expand acronyms for professional organizations: